briggstwitchell/git-workshop/intro/what-is-git.md

 Git is a version control system.
 It's a program that keeps track of a project and any changes that happen within that project's directories.

 Git was created by Linus Torvalds, the guy who wrote the Linux kernel.
-Linus made git to help him develop software.
+Linus made Git to help him develop software.
 He calls it "the dumb version control system".

 ---
 # What does git do?